-Let $Z$ by the $2R$-universal cover of $X$, and let $p:Z\to X$ be the covering map.
-Note that $p$ has injectivity radius $\geq R$, from which it follows that $Z$ is $R$-locally $X$.
-Hence we have a covering map $q:X\to Z$.
+Let $p \colon Y \to X$ be a covering which is injective on balls of radius $R$.
+In particular $Y$ is $R$-locally $X$.
+Hence we have a covering map $q:X\to Y$.
 By Corollary \ref{cor:selfcover}, $q\circ p$ is an automorphism, implying that $p$ is injective and therefore is a graph isomorphism.
-Hence it follows that $X=Z$.
-By Lemma \ref{lem:Z is k-simply connected}, $Z$ (and therefore $X$) is $2R$-simply connected, so we are done.
+By Proposition \ref{prop:equivalence_of_lssc} $X$ is $2R$-simply connected, so we are done.